1. Introduction

 2.2.
 Read

 The read operation can be performed in the Data Stores detail view only.
-After you log in to ZedControl, click on the 'Library' menu from the left navigation and select 'Data Stores' to go to the list of already available Data Stores.
-Click on any of the Data Stores in the list view to show the detailed view of the same.
+After you log in to the ZEDEDA platform, click on the 'Library' menu from the left navigation and select 'Data Stores' to go to the list of already available Data Stores.
+Click on any Data Stores in the list view to show the detailed view.

 The read view shows the 'Basic Info' section.